boruchk/Portfolio/README.md

 # Portfolio
-My portfolio of all of my projects
+About me and my projects